Kasu Brahmananda Reddy: Career

-Reddy also held key positions such as Telecommunications Minister, Home Minister of India (1974–1977).
+Reddy served as the cabinet minister in various governments.
+He served as the Chief Minister of Andhra Pradesh (1964-1971).
+Also held key positions such as Telecommunications Minister, Home Minister of India (1974–1977).
 It was during his tenure as home minister, Indira Gandhi declared Emergency in 1975 without his knowledge.
 His deputy Om Mehta was closer to Gandhi family than Reddy.
 He rebelled against Indira and expelled her from the Congress.
 She walked away with majority of leaders and cadres.
 Reddy headed the residual group called Reddy Congress which later merged with Congress (Indira).
 And also served as the Governor of Maharashtra (20 February 1988 to 18 January 1990).
 He was also only one of two elected All India Congress Committee Presidents, all others having been nominated.

+Chief Minister (1964-1971)

+Reddy is credited with creating the Industrial infrastructure in and around Hyderabad.
+During his long regime of seven years (longest for any Congress chief minister in the state of Andhra Pradesh), many major industries like BHEL, HMT, IDPL, Hindustan Cables and several defence establishments like MIDHANI, Bharath Dynamics were established.
+During his tenure as the Chief Minister, Jalagam Vengal Rao, the Home Minister was instrumental in suppressing the Naxal movement in the north coastal Andhra Pradesh.
+As many as 55 Public Sector Undertakings were established in and around Hyderabad during his tenure as the Chief Minister.
+He mounted pressure on the then Union Government in 1966 by passing a resolution in the Assembly, demanding the setting up of a Vizag Steel Plant in Visakhapatnam.

+For the first time, he appointed a Commission to study the status of the Backward Classes in 1968.
+“Based on the recommendations of the Commission, reservation was provided to 92 castes through G.O.
+Ms. No. 1793, on September 23, 1970.

 Reddy spared no effort to keep AP united, even in the face of the 1969 Telangana Agitation.
 It is said that over 9 months of the movement, about 370 youngsters and students were killed in police firings and that more than 70,000 people were arrested of which 7,000 were women and that people were lathi-charged 3,266 times, and about 20,000 people were injured in the lathi charge, and 1,840 people had received bullet injuries and fractures, tear gas was supposedly used 1,870 times.
 It is alleged that all of this was suppressed by the then Kasu Brahmananda Reddy government by using brute force.